oaplatform/oap-ws/oap-ws-openapi-ws/README.md

 - Requires OAS versions support and update.
 - Requires dependency on OAS implementation.
-- Web services which added to module as a dependency can't be easily added to description.
+- Web services which are added to module as a dependency can't be easily added to description.

 ## Usage
 Steps to use this module within other oap module